It’s true, there’s no escaping bureaucracy

 Like most countries, the UAE have introduced legislation in the last few years to stop money laundering.
 That’s made it difficult for non-resident directors to set up or operate bank accounts.
 It may mean that the only practical solution is for you to become technically resident — and obtaining that status naturally means a lot more bureaucracy!

 A little expert advice to guide you and help to take most of the bureaucracy off your hands means the process is manageable.
-Using a local agent in the country can make sense, but that doesn’t solve all the issues — they don’t always ask for the right papers, and can’t do anything to help you with the sourcing and legalisation of documents in your own country, so you’ll need a coordinating service like ICC’s.
+Using a local agent in the country can make sense, but that doesn’t solve all the issues — they don’t always ask for the right papers, and can’t do anything to help you with the sourcing and legalisation of documents in your own country, so you’ll need a coordinating service you can trust.

-Despite bureaucracy, international expansion is easier than you may think
+Despite all the bureaucracy, international expansion is easier than you may think

 Listen to the podcast